chesslablab/react-board/README.md

 ![Figure 2](/assets/figure_02.png)

 🎉 So this is amazing!
 Initializing a Capablanca board using ReactBlab components is almost the same thing as initializing a classical board.
 Let's just initialize the chessboard.
 There is no need to implement any logic in the `filterMove` and `handleMove` functions for the sake of simplicity.
-For further details please check out the [demo](https://www.chesslablab.com/) in the [React Chess](https://github.com/chesslablab/react-chess) repository.

 #### Browse the History of SAN Moves